ostroproject/ostro-os/doc/architecture/application-framework.rst

 You can now start and stop your application with ``systemctl`` (like ``systemctl start yoyodine-nativetest.service``).
-From the service file you can see what happens: systemd-nspawn container is created with defined user, your application directory is overlay mounted and the applications is started in the container.
+From the service file you can see what happens: systemd-nspawn container is created with the defined user, your application directory is overlay mounted, and the applications is started in the container.